 As you follow the path to the exit, there are rooms set up for special exhibits.

-If you found this article helpful, please let me know by writing a comment or purchasing the Kindle version to follow along in the museum.
+If you found this article helpful, please let me know by writing a comment or purchasing the much expanded Uffizi Art History Guide on amazon to follow along in the museum.